 Robert I. Blum joined our board of directors as Chairman in September 2018.
 Mr. Blum has served as the President and Chief Executive Officer of Cytokinetics, Inc. since January 2007.
-Mr. Blum has held positions of increasing responsibility at Cytokinetics since 1998.
-Prior to joining Cytokinetics, Mr. Blum served as in senior positions in business development and marketing at COR Therapeutics, Inc. and in various roles at Marion Laboratories, Inc. and Syntex Corporation.
+Previously, Mr. Blum held other positions of increasing responsibility following his participation in the founding of Cytokinetics.

+Prior to Cytokinetics, Mr. Blum served in senior business development and marketing positions at COR Therapeutics, Inc. and in various commercial and business planning roles at Marion Laboratories, Inc. and Syntex Corporation.
 Mr. Blum received B.A. degrees in Human Biology and Economics from Stanford University and an M.B.A. from Harvard Business School.